 Read what he wrote again.
 It's one sentence.The Facft remains, that Lee would have resigned and fought against the United States, no matter what he thought as to the legality or even the 'rightness' of Va.'s decision.
 His decision was not made on rational thought, but on what Va. did; no matter what.

 A paragraph of interest in Ike's speech to Congress 1/5/57

 "Let me refer to the requested authoity to employ the armed forces of the United States to assist to defend the territorial integrity and the politcal independence of any nation against armed communist aggression,

 Such authority would not be exercised , except at the desire of the nation attacked.
 Beyond this it is my profound hope that this authority would never be exercised at all"

-There's another quote, I don't recall the exact wording, but Ike refers to something to the effect of war taking bread from the mouths of our children."
-In the councils of government, we must guard against the acquisition of unwarranted influence,whether sought or unsought,by the the miitary-industrial complex.
+" In the councils of government, we must guard against the acquisition of unwarranted influence,whether sought or unsought,by the the miitary-industrial complex.
 The potential for disastrous rise of misplaced power exists and will persist."